 Why is there leap years?

-We define one year as 365 days but really it takes the earth approximately 365 days and 6 hours to orbit the sun.
+We define one tropical year as 365 days but really it takes the earth approximately 365 days and 6 hours to orbit the sun.
 To account for the extra 6 hours each year, we add an extra day every 4 years.

 When is the next leap year?